Doxuno

 AUDIT RIGHTS

-On termination or expiry of this Agreement, the Processor shall first return all personal data to the Controller in a commonly used, machine-readable format, and shall thereafter securely delete all copies of the personal data and provide written certification of destruction.
+On termination or expiry of this Agreement, the Processor shall first return all personal data to the Controller in a commonly used, machine-readable format (CSV, JSON or other agreed format), and shall thereafter securely delete all copies of the personal data and provide written certification of destruction.
+The Processor shall complete any return or deletion within 60 days of termination or expiry of this Agreement.

 GOVERNING LAW AND JURISDICTION